Oussamaosman02/php-tuto-old/README.md

 Warning: Undefined array key "name" in /var/www/html/profile.php on line 14
 ```

-This is thrown because at the time to make that request to the server, any `name` parameter or ulr-atribute is set, so it's undefined.
+This is thrown because at the time to make that request to the server, any `name` parameter or ulr-attribute is set, so it's undefined.

-But, how can we avoid this, as at the first time that page loads, it will be none atribute set.
+But, how can we avoid this, as at the first time that page loads, it will be none attribute set.

 The way to solve this problem is with the `isset()` built in function :